iocchi/DIAG_demo/README.md

         ./start.bash

-    or start with Nvidia drivers
+    or start with

-        ./start.bash vnidia
+        ./start.bash nvidia

     or start with VNC